ArielLevovich/CPP_EX1_24/README.md

 The `vertices` attribute stores the number of vertices in the graph.
 This is crucial for iterating over the graph and for resizing the adjacency matrix when the number of vertices changes.

 #### 3. **Directed or Undirected Graph**:
 The boolean `isDirectedGraph` indicates whether the graph is directed.
-This affects several functionalities, such as how edges are added to the adjacency matrix and how certain algorithms, like checking if the graph is bipartite or symmetric, are executed.
+When we load the graph, we check if the matrix is symetric (given by the vector<vector<int>>), if the matrix is indeed symetric, we set the boolean to true, else false.

 #### 4. **Negative Weight Detection**:
 The `isNegativeWeight` flag is set based on the presence of any negative weights in the graph.
 This is critical for algorithms that are sensitive to negative weights, like the shortest path finding, where the presence of negative cycles could invalidate certain algorithms like Dijkstra’s.